coraldodgingaquaware/coraldodgingaquaware.github.io/index.md

 ### Landing page

 This page will have the navbar, a surfing background and some basic welcoming info about the site.
+The following is a current screenshot of our Landing Page.
 ![Picture of the landing screen](/Images/LandingPage11-18.png)